 These step-by-step pictures show you exactly how to make this recipe.
 Jump to the recipe card to watch how to make this recipe with me.

-2. Cook the vegetables: Add the onion, celery and bell pepper and cook for 3-4 minutes then add the garlic and cook for another 1-2 minutes until your house has that amazing onion and garlic smell.
-Add in the corn, diced potatoes, and spices and give it another quick stir.
+Step 2.
+Cook the vegetables and pressure cook: Add the onion, celery and bell pepper and cook for 3-4 minutes add in the corn, diced potatoes, and spices and give it another quick stir.
+Add vegetable broth and pressure cook (manual) on high pressure for 10 minutes then quick release.

-5. Finish: Add the cheese (or nutritional yeast) and heavy cream (or coconut cream) then stir in the chopped basil.
+Step 4.
+Finish: Add the cheese and heavy creamthen stir in the chopped basil.
 Serve with more fresh basil, crisp bacon, extra corn kernels and fresh cracked black pepper.

 Dietary Modifications